thirdweb-dev/contracts/docs/Marketplace.md

-*Sets contract URI for the storefront-level metadata of the contract.*
+*Lets a contract admin set the URI for the contract-level metadata.*

 #### Parameters